Franky1/Tesseract-OCR-5-Docker/Docker-Hub-Description.md

   - German: `tessdata_best > deu.traineddata`
   - If you need other languages, you have to build your own image or mount trained data to the `/usr/local/share/tessdata/` directory.
 See example above.

-## Tesseract Trained Data for all available langauges
+## Tesseract Trained Data for all available languages

 - Overview of supported languages <https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html>
 - Trained models with support for legacy and LSTM OCR engine <https://github.com/tesseract-ocr/tessdata>